-Phonics involves teaching children to know the relationship between letters and sounds and how to use this knowledge to recognise words when reading, and to spell words when writing.
-It is an essential skill in learning to read and at Blackheath Primary School, this underpins our early reading curriculum as we believe that a good understanding of phonics and reading is critical to successful future literacy learning.
+Phonics involves leaching children to know the relationship between letters and sounds and how to use this knowledge to recognise words when reading, and to spell words when writing.
+It is an essential skill in learning to read and at Blackheath Primary School, this underpins our early reading curriculum as we believe that a good understanding of phonics and reading is critical to successful future literacy learning

-Children begin phonics lessons in Nursery and they begin to learn phoneme - grapheme correspondence from week 2 in Reception (week 1 is our transition week).
-As a school, we follow the framework progression of Letters and Sounds for our synthetic phonics programme alongside the National Curriculum requirements for early reading to develop our systematic, synthetic phonics programme from Nursery through to Year Two and beyond if necessary.
+Children begin the foundations of phonics in Nursery and they begin to learn phoneme - grapheme correspondence from week 2 in Reception (week I is our transition week).
+As a school, we follow the framework progression of Little Wandle Letters and Sounds Revised' for ourphonics programme alongside the National Curriculum requirements for early reading to develop our systematic, synthetic phonics programme from Reception through to Year One and beyond if children still need support with cracking the phonics code.